therkildsen-lab/data-processing/lcwgs_data_processing.md

   * `fastqc` FastQC output

   * `qual_filtered` quality filtered and/or polyG trimming

-  * `markdowns` markdown files tracking the workflow, and some Rmd files on data exploration

   * `scripts` scripts specific to your projects (e.g. merging certain bam files)

 It is recommended that you make this project directory a separate GitHub repository.
 This way, you can track all the changes in your project directory.
 To make GitHub ignore certain directories (e.g. `adapter_clipped` and `bam`, since these will contain many large files), create a `.gitignore` file in your project directory, in which you specify the paths that should be ignored by git.